Conquistador: North America colonization

 Later they were enslaved for a few years by various Native American tribes of the upper Gulf Coast.
 They continued through Coahuila and Nueva Vizcaya; then down the Gulf of California coast to what is now Sinaloa, Mexico, over a period of roughly eight years.
 They spent years enslaved by the Ananarivo of the Louisiana Gulf Islands.
 Later they were enslaved by the Hans, the Capoques and others.
 In 1534 they escaped into the American interior, contacting other Native American tribes along the way.
 Only four men, Cabeza de Vaca, Andrés Dorantes de Carranza, Alonso del Castillo Maldonado, and an enslaved Moroccan Berber named Estevanico, survived and escaped to reach Mexico City.
 In 1539, Estevanico was one of four men who accompanied Marcos de Niza as a guide in search of the fabled Seven Cities of Cibola, preceding Coronado.
 When the others were struck ill, Estevanico continued alone, opening up what is now New Mexico and Arizona.
 He was killed at the Zuni village of Hawikuh in present-day New Mexico.

-The viceroy of New Spain Antonio de Mendoza, for whom is named the Codex Mendoza, commissioned several expeditions to explore and establish settlements in the northern lands of New Spain in 1540–42.
+The viceroy of New Spain Antonio de Mendoza, for whom is named the Codex Mendoza, commissioned several expeditions to explore and establish settlements in the northern lands of New Spain in 1540–1542.
 Francisco Vázquez de Coronado reached Quivira in central Kansas.
-Juan Rodríguez Cabrillo explored the western coastline of Alta California in 1542–43.

-Francisco Vázquez de Coronado's 1540–1542 expedition began as a search for the fabled Cities of Gold, but after learning from natives in New Mexico of a large river to the west, he sent García López de Cárdenas to lead a small contingent to find it.
+Juan Rodríguez Cabrillo explored the western coastline of Alta California in 1542–1543.
+Vázquez de Coronado's 1540–1542 expedition began as a search for the fabled Cities of Gold, but after learning from natives in New Mexico of a large river to the west, he sent García López de Cárdenas to lead a small contingent to find it.
 With the guidance of Hopi Indians, Cárdenas and his men became the first outsiders to see the Grand Canyon.
 However, Cárdenas was reportedly unimpressed with the canyon, assuming the width of the Colorado River at six feet (1.8 m) and estimating 300 ft rock formations to be the size of a person.
 After unsuccessfully attempting to descend to the river, they left the area, defeated by the difficult terrain and torrid weather.